 You can build a lot of bridges with a construction management degree.
 Buildings, too.
 And you can make a pretty excellent salary while you’re at it.
 Plus, with a construction management position, you can work outside on dozens of different sites; forget about spending all day in an office.
 What’s not to love?

 You probably want to know a bit more, though.
 Exactly how much do construction managers earn?
 What does the path to becoming a construction manager look like?
-Do you have to go to university, and must you attend a graduate program?
-This post will answer these questions and more, and we’re pretty sure it will convince you that construction management is the right job for you.
+Do you have to go to university?
+What about a graduate program?
+This article answers these questions, and a whole lot more.

-That’s a lot of doing, but that’s not even everything.
-Construction managers also respond to work emergencies and hiccups, interpret contracts for clients and other professionals, and select subcontractors for projects.
+But that’s not everything.
+Construction managers also respond to work emergencies and delays.
+They also interpret contracts for clients and other professionals and select subcontractors for projects.

-Clearly, they have many duties.
+Clearly, construction managers have many duties.
 So how does a construction manager learn to balance all of their tasks?